“The whole world will weep with gratitude when the big day comes because Mr Happer has got his comet!“

 Mac: “I haven’t seen a comet yet, sir.
 I don’t know if I could spot one with all this other stuff going on.
 The other night Ben was saying that meteors are always a good sign of a comet and that stuff we saw coming from Leo the other night may just be an indication of what might be happening in the future…with regard to comets, of course.
 I will probably just keep my eye posted on Leo because there’s some extraordinary things happening in the sky and as you suggested I’ll watch Virgo as well, and I’ll let you know if anything— God!
 It just went red all over!
 It’s red all over!“

-Back in Houston, Happer has been distracted through most of the event being described.
-His somewhat psycho psychotherapist has moved on from taunting him about finding his own comet, to unleashing a special brand of surprise therapy outside Happer’s penthouse office window.
+Back in Houston, Happer has been distracted through most of the events being relayed to him from Scotland.
+His somewhat psycho psychotherapist, Moritz, has moved on from scoffing at him for wanting to find the comet (the quote that opens this article), to unleashing a special brand of surprise therapy outside Happer’s penthouse office window.
 It means Happer didn’t hear much of Mac’s description.
-And when Mac’s ten pence pieces run out, the call is cut off.
+And when Mac’s ten pence pieces run out, the call from the phone box is cut off.
 But Happer makes a decision: he is going to Scotland.

-Having barely set foot on Scottish sand, Happer settles down with Ben Knox in the beach hut for a celestial, and no doubt ancestral, discussion — it turns out that the founder of Happer’s company was a Knox, too.
-Alexander Knox.
-Could it be…?
+Having barely set foot on Scottish sand, Happer settles down with Ben Knox in the beach hut for a tête-à-tête about celestial, and no doubt ancestral, matters — since it turns out that the founder of Happer’s company was a Knox, too (Alexander Knox).
+Could it be that…?

 The next day, Happer declares there will be no onshore refinery in Ferness, but instead a research institute devoted to studying the sky.
-And (after Oldsen suggests it to Happer) maybe the sea too.
+And maybe the sea too, after Oldsen puts in a word to Happer about Marina’s proposal.
+The sea and the sky, the two love interests in the film…like Marina and Stella.

-Oldsen is repurposed to help with the new plans for the institute in Ferness, while Mac is reluctantly sent packing back to Houston, forced to abandon the village life he has come to love.
+Oldsen is repurposed to help with the new plans for the institute in Ferness, while Mac is reluctantly sent packing back to Houston, forced to abandon the quaint village life he was just learning to love.

 With eight unplotted sky objects to observe with Ben the following night, will it come to pass that Happer gets his comet?